 Best Time to Visit

-I visited in July and it did lead to full parking lots, but we never had to wait too long before snagging a spot!
+I visited in July and it did lead to full parking lots, but we never had to wait too long before snagging a spot (but this may have been just right time right place).

 Most of the roads close in late October and remain closed to regular cars until late spring.
 Some roads remain open for snowmobiles and snow coach access.
 Find more information about Yellowstone road closures here.